fyrworx4/mythic-runall/README.md

 # mythic-runall

-A quick Python script that uses the Mythic REST API to run a command on all callbacks in a Mythic instance.
+A Python script that runs a single command over multiple callbacks in Mythic through the REST API.

 ## Installation
 ```bash